Zeclau/OnlySilver/README.md

     * Immune to poison
     * Crafted from a silver block and a pumpkin / lantern
       * Dispenser support is *mandatory*
-    * Aspect definition for Thaumcraft
   * Skeleton Compatibility for Silver Bow
+    * HIGHLY UNLIKELY THIS WILL BE IMPLEMENTED.
     * Enable them to shoot with silver bows
     * Dedicated handling of ranged knockback effect
       * Silver Aura boosts maybe handled explicitly as well
   * Equipment Spawning on Mobs in Vanilla Fashion
+    * HIGHLY UNLIKELY THIS WILL BE IMPLEMENTED.
     * Armor on any `EntityLiving` that calls `setEquipmentBasedOnDifficulty` on its spawn
     * A Sword or a bow on skeletons

 * Ore Generation

-  * Settings is stored per world, more specifically, in `WorldInfo#getAdditionalProperty`
-  * Customizable at Mod Options or at 'Customized' World Type
+  * Customizable in common Options.

 * Mod Options

-  * High customizability
+  * customizable ore generation parameters.
-  * Intuitive configuration UI
+  * ????

-  * Capability to apply settings in-game without restart
-  * Send and receive settings in multiplayer games
+## LICENSE

+  * Zot201's original mod was licensed under Apache License 2.0.
+  * Sinhika's port has been re-licensed under the compatible Lesser GNU Public License 3.0, found in the file 'lgpl.txt' in this repository.